PostgREST/postgrest/configuration.rst

 .. code:: postgresql

-   ALTER ROLE authenticator SET pgrst.db_schema = "tenant1, tenant2, tenant3"
+   ALTER ROLE authenticator IN DATABASE <your_database_name> SET pgrst.db_schema = "tenant1, tenant2, tenant3"
-   ALTER ROLE authenticator SET pgrst.jwt_secret = "REALLYREALLYREALLYREALLYVERYSAFE"
+   ALTER ROLE authenticator IN DATABASE <your_database_name> SET pgrst.jwt_secret = "REALLYREALLYREALLYREALLYVERYSAFE"

 Note that underscores(``_``) need to be used instead of dashes(``-``) for the in-database config options.